-Professor Furniss is former Pro-Director for Research and Enterprise at the School of Oriental and African Studies, University of London.
+Graham Furniss is former Pro-Director for Research and Enterprise at the School of Oriental and African Studies, University of London.
 He writes on African oral and written literatures, specialises in the Hausa language of West Africa and is Deputy Chair of the Commonwealth Scholarship Commission as well as a past President of the African Studies Association of the UK.
-Professor Furniss chairs the British Academy’s Africa Panel and is a Trustee of the Britain-Nigeria Educational Trust.
+Graham chairs the British Academy’s Africa Panel and is a Trustee of the Britain-Nigeria Educational Trust.
 He has written five books and regularly contributes chapters to others, alongside published articles.
-Professor Furniss is the Masters’ Representative Governor.
+He is the Masters’ Representative Governor.

-An Old Harrovian, Charles Stonehill (Newlands 1971²) is resident in New York in the United States where he is Founding Partner of Green & Blue Advisors, which assists companies investing in, developing and utilising renewable energy.
+An Old Harrovian, Charles Stonehill (Newlands 1971²) is resident in New York, where he is Founding Partner of Green & Blue Advisors, which assists companies investing in, developing and utilising renewable energy.
 He is also Vice Chairman of Julius Baer AG, a Zurich-headquartered private bank.
 He also serves as a Board member of Play Magnus, the Norwegian World Chess Champion Magus Carlsen’s app, software and media company.
-For almost 40 years, Charles has commuted between the United States and the United Kingdom in various senior positions in the investment banking industry.
+For almost 40 years, Charles has commuted between the US and the UK in various senior positions in the investment banking industry.

-A current parent, Isis trained in medicine at McGill University in Montreal.
-She spent a year as an Intern in Boston before returning to the UK to complete her specialist training at St Mary's Hospital in London.
+A current parent, Isis Dove-Edwin trained in medicine at McGill University in Montreal and completed her specialist training at St Mary's Hospital in London.
 She undertook her postgraduate research at St Mark's Hospital and was appointed as a Consultant Physician and Gastroenterologist in 2005.
 She has taken a career break from clinical medicine and is now a Magistrate, and non-executive Director of a start-up services and technology company specialising in socio-economic inclusion in Sub Saharan Africa.
 Isis was appointed Governor in 2011, she is a member of the General Purposes Committee and has oversight for Health and Safety and the Medical Centre and is Chairman of the Compliance Oversight Committee.
 She is also a member of the John Lyon’s Charity Grants Committee.

-An Old Harrovian and current Harrow parent, Mr Goodfellow (Moretons 1974²) studied law at Cambridge University and Virginia Law School and worked as an attorney in Washington DC before returning to the English Bar where he specialises in tax law, particularly its contentious aspects.
+An Old Harrovian and former Harrow parent, Giles Goodfellow (Moretons 1974²) studied law at Cambridge University and Virginia Law School and worked as an attorney in Washington DC before returning to the English Bar where he specialises in tax law, particularly its contentious aspects.
 He has a keen interest in professional training and recruitment, and is a member of the General Purposes and Strategic Affairs Committees.

 An Old Harrovian (The Grove 1982²) and current Harrow parent, Mark Stroyan is currently a Partner at Manchester Square Partners.
 The firm specialises in senior executive career advisory work and succession planning.
 Prior to Manchester Square Partners, Mark was UK and European Managing Partner and a Board Director of the global executive search firm Spencer Stuart.
 Mark graduated from St Andrews University and the College of Law and in his early career, he practiced law as a solicitor in the city.
 Mark is also Chairman of the Governors at Aysgarth Preparatory School.

-Mr Goswell is a current Harrow parent, a chartered surveyor and proprietary partner of Knight Frank LLP, based in the City of London.
+Angus Goswell is a former Harrow parent, a chartered surveyor and proprietary partner of Knight Frank LLP, based in the City of London.
 Previously, he ran his own City real estate business and was an International Director of Jones Lang LaSalle.
 He is Chairman of the Estates Committee.

 The Hon.
 Andrew Butler

-Richard is an old Harrovian (Moretons 1976³) and is a partner of PricewaterhouseCoopers LLP.
+Richard Winter is an old Harrovian (Moretons 1976³) and is a partner of PricewaterhouseCoopers LLP.
 He is a member of the Council of Wycombe Abbey School, a Trustee of International Rescue Committee UK and the Humanitarian Leadership Academy.
-Until recently he was a Trustee and the treasurer of Save the Children and Chair of Medical Emergency Relief International (Merlin).
+He has been a Trustee and the treasurer of Save the Children and Chair of Medical Emergency Relief International (Merlin).

-An Old Harrovian and current Harrow parent (West Acre 1977¹), Adam is a partner in London Bridge Capital Partners, an independent corporate finance firm that focuses on growth companies.
-Adam holds a law degree and is a chartered accountant.
+An Old Harrovian and past Harrow parent, Adam Hart (West Acre 1977¹) is a partner in London Bridge Capital Partners, an independent corporate finance firm that focuses on growth companies.
+Adam holds a law degree and qualified as a chartered accountant.
 He is Chairman of the Harrow Association, where he has been a board member since 2009.
 He has held senior positions in various City financial services firms, is past Chairman of the London Stock Exchange’s AIM Advisory Group and is a director of a number of companies.

-Claire Oulton was Headmistress of St Catherine’s Bramley 1994-2000 and Head of Benenden 2000-2013 during which time she assisted with the setting up of an Academy.
+Claire Oulton was Headmistress of St Catherine’s Bramley from 1994 to 2000 and Head of Benenden from 2000 to 2013, during which time she assisted with the setting up of an Academy.
 She stepped down after 20 years of headship and is now Head of Leadership Appointments for RSAcademics, assisting governors with the appointments of CEOS, Principals and Heads across the UK and internationally.
 She is also an in-house education advisor for a private investment firm and sits on the Board of an education technology company.
-She has sat on the governing body of 9 schools across the independent and maintained sectors.
+She has sat on the governing body of nine schools across the independent and maintained sectors.